mehulg25/mehulg25.github.io/_posts/2022-11-13-Internship-Hunt.md

 My advice would be to just keep on applying.
 If you get an offer, good.
 If not, it's not the end of the world.

-Spend time working on your profile, figuring out what went wrong in the process, and reflect on it.
+Spend time working on your profile, figure out what went wrong in the process, and reflect on it.

 Don't let this clock affect your mental health.
 Everything eventually falls into place.